rayramsay/birbybot/slides/script.md

 _[Arrow down and uncomment `query =`, `query.add`, `bats =`, `pp.print`]_

 We're going to ask the datastore for all the bat photos.
 Then we're going to choose one and tweet it.
-For us, pulling a few entities is not a big deal, but we could also make the query keys-only, then randomly choose the key and get just that entitity.
+For this case, loading a few entities into memory is not a big deal, but we could also make the query keys-only, then randomly choose the key and get just that entitity.

 _[Uncomment `tweet photo entity`]_

-_[Your code block should look like this]_
+####_Your code block should look like this_

 ```
     pp = pprint.PrettyPrinter()